-Measure the inside diameter due to the thickness of the outside metal is different on some heavy duty trucks.
+Measure the inside diameter due to the thickness of the outside metal being different on some heavy-duty trucks.
 It is also wise to measure the overall diameter as well just in case you need to purchase a longer tow hitch lock-in bolt.
-A simple tape measure or a set or vernier calipers will do the job.
+A simple tape measure or a set of vernier calipers will do the job.

-I do like the BougeRV hitch reducer as its thick and strong.
-The ribs on the top and bottom enable dirt and water to escape and will let you squirt some Lanox or WD-40 into the hitch to stop wear or rust forming.
+I do like the BougeRV hitch reducer as it’s thick and strong.
+The ribs on the top and bottom enable dirt and water to escape and will let you squirt some Lanox or WD-40 into the hitch to stop wear or rust from forming.

-These cool trailer hitch covers not only look great they make a statement about your car and who is driving it.
-So if you are stuck thinking about an interesting gift idea for car lovers with a tow bar why not get them a hitch cover.
+This cool trailer hitch covers not only look great they make a statement about your car and who is driving it.
+So if you are stuck thinking about an interesting gift idea for car lovers with a tow bar why not get them a hitch cover?
 They make the perfect Christmas gift and a great conversation piece.

 Don’t forget to also get yourself a lockable hitch pin.
 I recommend getting a lockable one as they are the best value.
 They are easy to remove without tools and deter thieves.
 It is all well and good to have a quality hitch lock but if someone wants to seal your trailer all they need to do is remove the hitch pin.
 So lock it all down.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair jobs.

 I love fast toys like Motorcycles, Cars, Jetskis, and Boats so writing about them is easy.